dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 };
 ```

-The `PT_xyz` macros are just setting the bits in the page table entry, for specifics see the paging chapter.
+The `PT_xyz` macros are just setting the bits in the page table entry, for specifics see the *paging chapter*.
 Notice how we set the NX-bit if `VM_FLAG_EXEC` is not set because of a quirk on x86.

-We're going to store these vm objects as a linked list, which is the purpose of the `next` field.
+We're going to store these *vm objects* as a linked list, which is the purpose of the `next` field.

 ### How Many VMMs Is Enough?